uhop/tape-six/README.md

 Why `tape-six`?
 It was supposed to be named `tape6` but `npm` does not allow names "similar" to existing packages.
 Instead of eliminating name-squatting they force to use unintuitive and unmemorable names.
 That's why all internal names, environment variables, and public names still use `tape6`.

+## Rationale

 Why another library?
 Working on projects written in modern JS (with modules) I found several problems with existing unit test libraries:

 * In my opinion unit test files should be directly executable with `node`, `deno`, browsers (with a trivial HTML file to load a test file) without a need for a special test runner utility, which wraps and massages my beautiful code.
+  * Debugging my tests should be trivial.
+It should not be different from debugging any regular file.
+* The test harness should not obfuscate code nor include hundreds of other packages.
+  * I want to debug my code, not dependencies I've never heard about.
+  * I want to see where a problem happens, not some guts of a test harness.
-* Some of them do not work with modules.
+* Tests should work with ES modules natively.
-* Some of them have the abysmal developer experience in browsers.
+  * What if I want to debug some CommonJS code with Node?
+Fret not!
+Modules can import CommonJS files directly.
+But not the other way around.
+And it helps to test how module users can use your beautiful CommonJS package.
+* The [DX](https://en.wikipedia.org/wiki/User_experience#Developer_experience) in browsers are usually abysmal.
+  * Both console-based debugging and a UI to navigate results should be properly supported.

+## Docs

+The documentation can be found in the [wiki](https://github.com/uhop/tape-six/wiki).

-The documentation is TBD but you can inspect `tests/` to see how it is used.
+The documentation is mostly TBD but you can inspect `tests/` to see how it is used.
 If you are familiar with other TAP-based libraries you'll feel right at home.